EnzoD86/tuya-smart-ir-ac/README.md

 [![Stable](https://img.shields.io/github/v/release/EnzoD86/tuya-smart-ir-ac)](https://github.com/EnzoD86/tuya-smart-ir-ac/releases/latest)
 [![Donate](https://img.shields.io/badge/donate-BuyMeCoffee-yellow.svg)](https://www.buymeacoffee.com/enzod86)

-This is a custom integration to control IR-based air conditioners from Tuya via Home Assistant tested with the following devices:
+This is a custom integration to control IR-based air conditioners and generic devices from Tuya via Home Assistant tested with the following devices:

 ![344095726-d887c8a1-9e66-4552-835e-bbe333482a85](https://github.com/user-attachments/assets/0c1ed6ea-a2b7-43ca-a979-94ff6e3499dc)

 ![349898076-b50941eb-8681-4425-ba35-86eafa2ae182](https://github.com/user-attachments/assets/c811bdf9-c9cf-4df3-a1b8-fd4cc7152db9)

+The main purpose of the integration is to manage air conditioners; the integration also partially supports generic devices that are imported as simple buttons.

 >  **This repository was cloned from [DavidIlie's project](https://github.com/DavidIlie/tuya-smart-ir-ac) because it had not been updated for some time.**